dilshankarunarathne/spring-boot-notes/README.md

 References are not added to the Bean Factory.
 They are configured, and Spring handles object initialization, as well as the instantiation of those objects.

 * Once Beans have been initialized, an order of operation for construction is created, based on the dependaencies.
 And then the Beans are instantiated in proper order by the Bean Factory.
-If we ever create a circular  dependaency - where two Beans rely on each other, we would get warnings
+If we ever create a circular  dependaency - where two Beans rely on each other, we would get warnings.
+Spring manages these Beans for the most parts from start up to shut down.